HippoEug/HackTheBox/Optimum.md

 ```
 Googling "windows server 2012 r2 privilege escalation", we see an exploit for `MS16-032`.

-Both `MS14-058` and `MS16-032` vulnerabilties both have Metasploit exploits for them.
+Both `MS14-058` and `MS16-032` vulnerabilties have Metasploit exploits for them.

 For `MS14-058`:
 ```